AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 **Figure 2**: The above diagram depicts (not to scale) the general concept of a fluidized bed reactor using sand particles, as the above paragraph describes.

 A vertical plate reactor consists of an enclosed reactor containing a series of parallel, vertically aligned, textured plates.
 Supersaturated water enters the bottom of the reactor and flows upward along the plates to reach the exit pipe.
-The texturization of the plates provides sites for bubbles to form while the water flows.
+The texturization of the plates provides sites for bubbles to form (i.e. nucleation sites) while the water flows.
 In theory, after reaching a specific critical diameter, these bubbles detach from the plates and flow upwards as effluent.
 In the future, the subteam may investigate the mechanisms of bubble growth and detachment in the vertical plate reactor.
 Figure 3 illustrates this design.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Figure3_VerticalPlateReactor.png?raw=true" height=450>